fieldtrip/website/example/other/entropy_analysis.md

     cfg.allowgpu          = true;                      % allow GPU computations, if available
     [mse] = ft_entropyanalysis(cfg, data);

 Please contact us via [@neuro_klooster](https://twitter.com/neuro_klooster) or kloosterman\[at\]mpib-berlin.mpg.de if you have questions or if you find bugs.
-You can also send us a Pull Request on the Github page.
+You can also send us a Pull Request on the GitHub page.

 This work was contributed by Niels Kloosterman, Julian Kosciessa, Liliana Polyanska, and Douglas Garrett within the **[Lifespan Neural Dynamics Group](https://github.com/LNDG)**.